Year 7 Wellbeing

 The Year 10 Wellbeing Program supports students in the process of planning out their future pathways.
 Wellbeing classes involve careers counselling for students, as well as one-on-one guidance in their selection of VCE subjects.

 Students also participate in activities designed to develop their vocational skills, including writing resumes and cover letters, as well as preparing for and undertaking formal job interviews.
+Students participate in a Community Challenge Task, which encourages gratitude for our own circumstances and provides a practical way for students to work together, building teamwork skills and empathy, to assist those in need.

 Year 10 students are also given the opportunity to refine their study skills and organisational practices to develop positive habits and resilience for their VCE studies.